Mission

 Researchers engaged in rigorous projects examining important target goals, decisions, behaviors, or general life or work networks can contact us to inquire about using our decision-making calculators and/or network goal surveys and computer visualizations.

-Click here for general theory paper: Dynamic network theory (Westaby, Pfaff, & Redding, 2014)
+Click here for general paper on dynamic network theory in American Psychologist: Dynamic network theory (Westaby, Pfaff, & Redding, 2014)

 Click here for recent network goal analysis (NGA) publication: Network goal analysis paper (Westaby & Parr, 2020)